 Galapagos has seen a rapid expansion in population over the last 60 years.
 In the late 1950’s, the population was less than 2,000 people.
 Today it is close to 30,000, and it is expected to continue rising.
 The pressure that this influx of human activity has placed on Galapagos is immense.

-Together with the Princes Foundation for Building Community and the Charles Darwin Foundation (CDF), we are working towards finding solutions which act to reduce human impact on the Islands in order to secure a more sustainable future for Galapagos.
+Together with the Princes Foundation for Building Community and the Charles Darwin Foundation (CDF), we worked towards finding solutions which act to reduce human impact on the Islands in order to secure a more sustainable future for Galapagos.

 Best Practice Housing